oliverius/logo/docs/part9.markdown

 }
 ```

-we don't worry about the index because in the code we never manipulate the index on its own, only in `getNextCharacter()` and in the do-while-loop condition, and we just need a way to "escape" the do-while-loop.
+we don't worry about the index because in the code we never manipulate the index on its own, only in `getNextCharacter()` and in the do-while loop condition, and we just need a way to "escape" the do-while-loop.

-and the condition in the do-while-loop will change from:
+and the condition in the do-while loop will change from:

 ```javascript
 while (this.currentIndex < this.lastCharacterIndex)